Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 term care insurance as applicable, and except as otherwise required, seek such third party liability payment before submitting claims to
 ## 2.13
 Kids.
-If Provider furnishes EPSDT services under the —_ Kids program, upon request, shall make available to Provider a description of the package of benefits het Kids offers and require providers to make treatment decisions based upon children's individual medical and behavioral health needs.
+If Provider furnishes EPSDT services under the ae Kids program, upon request, shall make available to Provider a description of the package of benefits that a Kids offers and require providers to make treatment decisions based upon children's individual medical and behavioral health needs.
 In furnishing such |) Kids services, Provider shall comply with the requirements set forth in the provider manual.